Eucile/capstone-plan-2/README.md

 ### Project’s Purpose or Goal:

 A React CRUD app that allows a selection of authenticated contributors to update and curate content on a given topic.
 Will probably evolve into a personal design portfolio to house some of my personal art and inspirations after MVP is hit but I am focused on making a functioning mock-blog for now that I can specialize in the coming weeks.
-The project currently runs off a firebase database but I wish to add redux, user authentication, a rich text editing tool, the ability for authorized users to edit/delete/upload their own posts, as well as comment on others.
+The project currently runs off a firebase database and includes user authentication, a rich text editing tool, the ability for authorized users to edit/delete/upload their own posts, and in the future I would like to add a component that will allow users to comment on and save posts as well.
 My end goal is to solidify my understanding of state maintenance and data flow in React.
 I think that building my own blog is a perfect opportunity for that.

 ### List the absolute minimum features the project requires to meet this purpose or goal:

-* routing throughout, including log in page, blog entry form, home, etc.
+* routing throughout, including log in page, blog entry form, home, etc. ✔️
 * Working firebase database that stores and pushes submitted entries to DOM ✔️
-* the ability for authorized users to add (✔️), edit and delete entries.
+* the ability for authorized users to add, edit and delete entries. ✔️
-* User authentication with the correct authorized views and control over their own posts.
+* User authentication with the correct authorized views and control over their own posts. ✔️
-* user dashboard with convenient links to their past posts for review and editing purposes.
+* user dashboard with convenient links to their past posts for review and editing purposes. ✔️
-* Master blog list limited to so many characters, with the full post visible on click.
+* Master blog list limited to so many characters, with the full post visible on click. ✔️
-* Rich text editor feature that preserves whitespace and text formatting for bloggers.
+* Rich text editor feature that preserves whitespace and text formatting for bloggers. ✔️
 * subtle page transitions and animations to the point of being almost subliminal but adding some sugar to the whole user flow thing

 ## NOTE: Clicking the "home" link routes you to the blog portion of this project which is currently informed by a firebase database, but the api key is needed to access it.
 Ultimately I will deploy it to firebase publicly, in the meantime, feel free to ask me for my config file and credentials or to make your own.
 (The firebaseConfig.js file should live inside the constants folder, which can be found in src)